NXT TakeOver (2014): Background

 In 2012, WWE restructured their NXT brand from being a reality-based competition television show to a developmental territory for their main roster.
-In February 2014, the promotion held its first live special for NXT that was uniquely titled Arrival, which was also the very first event to air live on WWE's online streaming service, the WWE Network, which launched earlier that same month.
+In February 2014, the promotion held its first live special for NXT that was uniquely titled Arrival, which was also the very first event to air live on WWE's online streaming service, the WWE Network, which launched three days earlier.
 The promotion scheduled their next WWE Network event for NXT as an event called TakeOver.
 It was scheduled to be held on May 29, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.

 Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The event comprised five matches that from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 Event

-The commentators were Tom Phillips, William Regal and Byron Saxton.
-The pre-show panel consisted of Christian, Paul Heyman and Renee Young.
+The commentators were Tom Phillips, William Regal, and Byron Saxton.
+The pre-show panel consisted of Christian, Paul Heyman, and Renee Young.

 Preliminary matches

 The first match saw Adam Rose face Camacho.
 Rose executed a "Party Foul" on Camacho to win the match.

 Next, The Ascension (Konnor and Viktor) defended the NXT Tag Team Championship against Kalisto and El Local.
-Viktor pinned El Local after the "Fall of Man" to retain the title.
+Viktor pinned El Local after the "Fall of Man" to retain the titles.

 After that, Sami Zayn faced Tyler Breeze to determine the #1 contender to the NXT Championship.
 During the match, Zayn executed a "Blue Thunder Bomb" on Breeze for a near-fall.
 Breeze executed a "Supermodel Kick" on Zayn for a near-fall.
 In the end, as Zayn attempted a "Helluva Kick" on Breeze, Breeze executed a "Beauty Shot" to win the match.

 There was a segment with Mojo Rawley confronting Rusev and Lana; Rusev dominated the resultant brawl.

-In the penultimate match, Charlotte (accompanied by her father, Ric Flair) faced Natalya (accompanied by WWE Hall of Famer Bret Hart) for the vacant NXT Women's Championship.
+In the penultimate match, Charlotte (accompanied by her father, Ric Flair) faced Natalya (accompanied by her uncle, WWE Hall of Famer Bret Hart) for the vacant NXT Women's Championship.
 During the match, Natalya applied the sharpshooter on Charlotte, who countered into the "Figure-Eight Leglock", which Natalya would counter.
 Charlotte applied the sharpshooter on Natalya but Natalya escaped.
 Charlotte pinned Natalya after "Natural Selection" to win the title.